nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 #### [Evan Yeung](http://github.com/evanyeung)
 <img src="images/evanyeung.jpg" width="150"><br>
- Role: tbd <br>
+ Role: Integration <br>
- Responsibilities: tbd
+ Responsibilities: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.

  -----